metaDAOproject/JTD-docs/docs/motivation.md

-has weak property rights, and it hardly seems worth producing things when the local militants will extract away all of your profits.[^8]<sup>,</sup>[^9] Germany is a democracy where political leaders must win the votes of their constituents; Somalia is an anarchy where power is won by bullets instead of ballots.
-Institutions are the source of Somalia's problems and of Germany's comparative abundance.[^10]
+has weak property rights, and it hardly seems worth producing things when the local militants will extract away all of your profits.[^8]<sup>,</sup>[^9] Germany is a democracy where political leaders must retain the support of their constituents.
+Somalia is an anarchy where power is won by brute force.
+Institutions are the source of both Somalia's problems and Germany's comparative abundance.[^10]

 ## Our institutions are failing us